 Table of Contents

-Or are you puzzled by the high prices attached to specialty coffee?
+Or the high prices attached to specialty coffee are puzzling you?
 Yes, there is a (very good) reason for that which we explore below.

 No, you don’t HAVE to like specialty coffee.

 There’s a reason commercial coffee is still popular and governs a large part of the global coffee market.
 Some coffee drinkers simply love it.

 But don’t simply follow the crowd and don’t let a lack of facts cause you to settle for less than your palate deserves.

 In this article we will explore in depth what specialty coffee and commercial coffee are and the main differences so you can make a better decision on where you’ll get your next cup from.

 Firstly, to prevent any misunderstandings, let’s start with the definitions: